Will it work for you?

 The effectiveness of online therapy depends on your willingness to seek help and work with a therapist.

-If you are time-poor and perhaps struggle with workloads or maybe working around your children or prefer working with your therapist remotely, this might be a good choice for you.
+Online therapy is also beneficial if you are time-poor and perhaps struggle with workloads.
+It may allow you to work around your children or even if you prefer working with your therapist remotely.
+This might be a good choice for you.

 However, just like face-to-face counselling in a practice you need to commit to sessions with your therapist.
 A date and time will be set and you will be expected to attend the session.